Amniotic Derived Stem Cell Therapy In California

-- Eyes – Researchers have successfully used amniotic fluid stem cells for corneal injuries.
+- Eyes – Researchers have successfully used amniotic membrane for corneal injuries.

 - Spine – Amniotic stem cell injections are used to promote spinal fusion surgery working as a scar barrier around the spinal cord.

-- Tendon injury – These stem cells are useful for treating rotator cuff tears, elbow tendons, tendinosis, and tendinitis.
+- Tendon injury – These stem cells are useful for relief from rotator cuff tears, elbow tendons, tendinosis, and tendinitis.

 Moschidou D, Mukherjee S, Blundell MP, et al. (2012).
 Valproic acid confers functional pluripotency to human amniotic fluid stem cells in a transgene-free approach.
 Molecular Therapy, DOI: 10.1038/mt.2012.117